detrix42/wallpaper_slideshow/README.md

 wallpaper_slideshow
 ===================

 generates the xml file use by nautilus window manager (gnome).

-Just select the directory with some pictures (jpg or png only)
+Just select the directory with some pictures (jpg or png only) then through Nautalus, select the xml file.